sseaman/skillVC/README.md

 Choose either Convention-over-Configuration, Configuration, or Scan approaches to the configuration and execution of your skill.

 ## NOTE ON STABILITY OF PROJECT
 SkillVC is still under heavy development and should be considered BETA at this point (as of Oct 2016).
+Documentation does not currently reflect code in GitHub but is sync'ed with the latest NPM release

 If you find ANY issues, please take the time to report them at [Github Issues](https://github.com/sseaman/skillVC/issues)